humdrum-tools/humdrum-documentation/guide/ch38/index.md

 In this chapter, we will describe several methods to help researchers determine whether a presumed feature is distinctive.
-In essence, we will ask the following question: "How likely is it that this is a feature of some larger class of objects \-- like the class of all musical works?"
+In essence, we will ask the following question: "How likely is it that this is a feature of some larger class of objects &mdash; like the class of all musical works?"
 If the feature is commonly found in many situations, then we are not justified in claiming that the feature is unique to a particular situation.

-In order to determine whether a proposed feature is distinctive of a work, we need to compare the incidence of occurrence with a body of works where we wouldn\'t expect the feature to be so common.
+In order to determine whether a proposed feature is distinctive of a work, we need to compare the incidence of occurrence with a body of works where we wouldn't expect the feature to be so common.
 In systematic musicology, we say we are looking for a comparison or *control* sample.
 There are four basic approaches to establishing a control sample: